 Since 2007, the Festival has made its summer home at Hannaford Hall in the Abromson Community Education Center on the University of Southern Maine’s Portland campus.
 In 2012, PCMF launched a collaborative contemporary music series with SPACE Gallery, and a Salon Series of concerts in private homes and intimate spaces throughout southern Maine was added in 2015.
-Regular community engagement programs include collaborations with organizations such as The Telling Room, Portland Museum of Art, Maine Academy of Modern Music, and senior-serving facilities throughout the region.
+Regular community engagement programs include collaborations with youth- and senior-serving organizations throughout the region.

 Over the Festival's history, regional performances have been presented by organizations including Longy School of Music (Cambridge, MA), Harvard Musical Association (Boston, MA), Wolfeboro Friends of Music (NH), Bates College, Bowdoin College, and in Gardiner and Augusta, ME (presented by Johnson Hall).
 Festival concerts are broadcast regionally and nationally on Maine Public Classical, WGBH Radio in Boston, and American Public Media’s Performance Today.